Logiqx/gps-details/docs/devices/metasail/chipset/README.md

 - [LE910Cx/ME910C1/ML865C1/NE910C1  A-GPS Application Note](https://sixfab.com/wp-content/uploads/2021/02/Telit_LE910Cx_ME910C1_ML865C1_NE910C1_A-GPS_Application_Note_r2.pdf)

 There are various references to Qualcomm in the software user guides and $GPSNMUN + $GPSNMUNEX + $GPSACP are for Qualcomm.

+Further details and investigations relating to the Telit LE910C1 are on another [page](telit.md).